 Nuraghe Santu Antine

 Nuraghe Santu Antine can be considered one of the most fascinating bronze age constructions of Nuragic Sardinia.
 The nuraghe consists of one central tower and three additional towers, long corridors and a central courtyard with a waterwell.
-Around the nuraghe lie the remains of a nuragic village, occupied well into roman times.
+Around the nuraghe the remains of a nuragic village can be seen, occupied well into the roman period.

 Nuraghe Santu Antine

 In central Sardinia, in the historical region of the Meilogu, lies a highland plateau with so many bronze age towers that it is called the Valle dei Nuraghi, the Valley of the Nuraghi.
 The most impressive of these nuraghi is the majestic Nuraghe Santu Antine.
 This complex nuraghe can be found not far from the highway ss131 Carlo Felice, at the exit of Torralba.
 The name of the nuraghe has been given in honour of the popular Saint Constantine, in fact Antine in Sardic, the late roman emporer who made the christian faith a state religion.
 The locals called the grand nuraghe simply Sa Domu de su Re, the house of the king.
 The complex nuraghe is surrounded by the remains of huts dating back to the bronze age and roman times.

 The great nuraghe was one of the first to attract the attention of scholars back in the 18th and 19th century, for example Giovanni Spano.
 One of the first drawings was made in 1774 by Francesco Cetti and the first photograph was taken in 1901 by Giovanni Pinza.
 In the twentieth century archaeologists like Antonio Taramelli, Giovanni Maetzke, Giovanni Lilliu, Ercole Contu and Alberto Moravetti studied the area extensively and this lead to many publications on the bronze age building.